PoduskaLabShare/KPLabToolBox/graph_templates/README.md

 ```
 If you have columns in your subplot take into account the column gap `plt.subplots_adjust(wspace=0)`
 * Use visible `font.size = 10` and a `font.family = 'sans-serif'`
-* Keep in mind using colors acceptable for colorblind people.
+* Keep in mind using colours acceptable for colour blind people.
   * We try to stick to using **red** `#005AB5`, **blue** `#DC3220` and **black** `#000000`
   * We recommend you only use 3 colours.
 If you need to use more think on better ways to
   make your plot.
 Using dashed lined, stacked or cascade plots.